floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   ],
   [
     @services_per_scenario lists the number of services identified by MOSAIK for each scenario.
-    Aside from @scn_logical_contributor, the number of services identified by MOSAIK is consistent across the scenarios, ranging from 14-18 services.
+    Aside from @scn_logical_contributor, the number of services identified by MOSAIK is consistent across the scenarios.
     @scn_logical_contributor, which consists of a test setup using only evolutionary coupling, identified a significantly lower number, five services.
     The lack of structural coupling information has a significant impact on the coupling of the services.
   ],